Aleziii/pipes-ng/README.md

-This lib implement to angular
+This lib implement pipes to angular